List of Pinball FX (2023 video game) tables: Pinball FX table list

 "Pack" refers to the table pack on Steam; some remastered tables are included in larger collections on other platforms.
 Zen Originals are tables created by Zen Studios without third-party IP.
 Williams tables are digital recreations of physical tables by Williams/Bally, some of which include additional third-party licenses.
 Wild Cards are standalone tables based on individual IPs, grouped into a general category.

+This table originally featured the licensed teams Liverpool F.C., Arsenal F.C., Real Madrid C.F., FC Barcelona, Juventus, A.S.
+Roma, and A.C.
+Milan.
+But for this release the licensed teams have been removed.

 Pinball FX VR table list

-Beginning with Tomb Raider pinball in June 2025 new pinball releases were simultaneously released in Pinball FX and Pinball FX VR, see the above table for these.
+Beginning with Tomb Raider pinball in June 2025 new pinball releases were simultaneously released in Pinball FX and Pinball FX VR; see the above table for these.